digomes/csgolesilvers.github.io/README.md

 # CSGO Win Big

 ### What is this?
-CSGO Win Big is a Counter-Strike: Global Offensive jackpot skin betting website, created by me, Jordan Turley.
+CSGOLeSilvers is a Counter-Strike: Global Offensive jackpot skin betting website, created by me, Jordan Turley.
 It is hosted through Bluehost at http://www.csgowinbig.com

 ### How does CSGO Win Big work?
 This is the repository for the website for CSGO Win Big.
 It is written in HTML/CSS/JavaScript for the client-side, and PHP for the server-side.